salesforce/utam-js-recipes/README.md

 $ yarn test
 ```

-This command run all UI tests in the repository, namely all tests in `force-app/test/crud.spec.js` and `force-app/test/sfdx-scratch-org.spec.js`.
+This command runs all UI tests in the repository, namely all tests in `force-app/test/crud.spec.js` and `force-app/test/sfdx-scratch-org.spec.js`.

 ### Run the Web UI test

 These tests require login credentials to an existing org.
-Make sure that your test environment is setup as described in [Setup Salesforce Web UI tests](#setup-salesforce-web-ui-tests).
+Make sure that your test environment is set up as described in [Set up Salesforce Web UI tests](#set-up-salesforce-web-ui-tests).

 Run the Web UI tests against the environment you configured: